ZDOSt/Game-Master/README.md

 2. Generated message + Scene tracker will consume a lot of tokens.
 Disable Scene Tracker if you have another solution.
 3. It is certainly NOT perfect.
 LLMs are dumb things...
 IF the LLM makes a mistake, correct it right away.
 If you allow one mistake, LLM will keep doing it.

+IMPORTANT: This is a project tailored specifically for my own use and preferences.
+Some tweaking might be needed to get it to work with other models, or with different prompt pre-processing settings.
+Keep in mind that the preset, CoT, and Lorebook are meant to work as one cohesive unit.

 CREDITS:
 Marinara: For her preset which I used for a long time until I decided to work on this.
 I use her layout as a base.
 Celia: The name generation prompt in her preset was the inspiration for the one I am using here, which I modified and expanded to be much more reliable.